RobolinkInc/doc-v2/docs/zumi/blockly/Junior/01-Driving/05-stop.md

 ##### Description

-Stops Zumi's motors.

-Note: Required to stop some movement commands from running indefintiely such as the senior move_forward() block.
+Stops Zumi's motors when running indefinite move commands such as the Senior forward_step() block.

 ##### Parameters